 Your luggage needs to be put outside your cabin door the night before you arrive at your final destination.

-What kind of luggage should I take on a cruise?
+What kind of luggage is best on a cruise ship?

 If your cabin is small you’ll probably prefer a suitcase that opens from the top and not fully in half as the latter takes up so much more room.
 Most soft shell suitcases are designed with top opening, and some hard shell ones.

 However since you will be onboard for several days, you could just fully unpack into the cupboards and drawers and put your luggage under the bed or in the closet.
 Much easier all round!

 Update: on my last cruise I had all my clothes segmented and packed into packing cells so I just unloaded them into the shelves in my cabin closet.
 I was unpacked within 5 minutes!